JOHNNY

 As the story progresses, the character develops and Johnny, while trying to get better (he tries to understand his actions and what led him to this state) also gets worse.
 Full of self-doubt, he spirals down a dark well of questioning his questions until all his logic and reason eventually falls apart.
 Even then, he goes on.

-When finding what he needs, acceptance, he tries to destroy it.
+When finding what he wants and needs, acceptance, he tries to destroy it.
 Finding admiration for who he is, he is repulsed, for he hates himself.

 This is a brilliant story of someone desperately trying to fight against their own insanity: trying to make themselves whole even while falling apart.

 Johnny cannot be forgiven and Jhonen doesn't ask that of his audience.
 Johnny, too full of self-loathing to accept love or admiration, cannot hope to be cured by anything other than his own death, yet even attempts at suicide are thwarted by circumstance, making him wonder, in his most maniacal moments, if he is even capable of being killed or caught.
+Because he can't trust himself, he cannot trust others and, of course, he cannot ever be trusted.
 He is so full of self-hatred, yet trapped by his own life to perpetuate the thing he hates most (himself) that he even wonders aloud how a God can allow people like him to even exist.

 Jhonen Vasquez wants to be taken seriously.
 That's not to say that JTHM is all serious.
 It wouldn't work if it was.
 It also wouldn't work if Jhonen had drawn his characters in a more realistic manner.

 JTHM is incredibly violent, but presented in such a cartoonish format, its also enormously funny.
 At the same time the laughs are coming, so is the creepy fear.
-You feel as if you really shouldn't be laughing at such monstrosity, but you do.
-As a well adjusted adult you can appreciate the absurdity and admit to yourself that, as a human being, you've more than once wanted to slaughter some asshole who was just begging to be put out of his or her misery.
+I felt as if I really shouldn't be laughing at such monstrosity, but I did.
+As a well adjusted adult (?), I can appreciate the absurdity and admit to myself that, as a human being, I've more than once wanted to slaughter some asshole who was just begging to be put out of his or her misery.

-JTHM makes you laugh at the fools that clutter our lives, but also makes you laugh at yourself for getting so worked up over such inconsequential people.
+JTHM makes me laugh at the fools that clutter our lives, but also makes me laugh at myself for getting so worked up over such inconsequential people.
 NNY overreacts on a scale that puts him both above and far beneath the people who are the subjects of his rage.

 Johnny is never a good guy, some of his victims are innocent.
 And there are times when Johnny teeters on the edge of being saved from himself, only to lose whatever hope there could be by his own twisted sense of purpose.
 Johnny is hilarious in his extremism and insanity, but he is also a cartoon.